fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmResource.md

 ```

 ### -ResourceName
+Specifies the name of the resource that this cmdlet gets.

 ```yaml
 Type: String
 Parameter Sets: Get resource by name, group and type, Get a single resource at the tenant level.